orchidhq/Orchid/README.md

 Orchid is painless.
 And if you can't find a plugin to do what you need, Orchid provides an intuitive way to add your own private plugins and a rich API so you can make your site as beautiful and unique as an Orchid.

+### Features

+- Plugin-driven Architecture
+- Multi-theme support
+- Link to other Orchid sites
+- Powerful and flexible indexing, unique to Orchid
+- Fully replaces Jekyll, Gitbook, Javadocs, and more!

 [View the full documentation](http://javaeden.github.io/orchid/latest/OrchidCore) or see the quick-start below.

 ## Table of Contents